 Even if you have cancer or have had cancer, you can still apply for life insurance.
 But the type of coverage available to you depends on cancer type, how it has progressed, and how long you’ve had it.

 If your cancer diagnosis was:

 - Less than 2 years ago

 You can apply for a guaranteed or simplified life insurance policy.
 These policies do not require medical exams and have limited or no medical underwriting.
 However, you will have to wait at least 2 years before you can submit a claim, and they are much more expensive than a traditional policy.
-Read more about the pros and cons of simplified life insurance.
+Read more about simplified issue vs guaranteed issue life insurance.

 - Between 2-5 years ago and you have been stable since